 It is because they are hiding in disgrace until their hair grows back.
 Why aren’t they themselves committing seppuku?

 They expect others to follow the code of bushido, but not themselves.
 This is the crux of the matter.
 The naked hypocrisy of the top dogs.
 They want everyone else to play by the rules, but they themselves are exempt.

 The leader of the clan, enraged at hearing all this, orders his men to kill Hanshiro.
 He fights them bravely, but is killed finally with some muskets.
 (This is another pathetic act of the clan, as the failure to defeat Hanshiro in swordplay shows their martial ineptitude).
 So this is the story.
 It is a powerful parable.
 It has the ring of truth for our times, as well as for feudal Japan.

 It is a great tale, one of the profoundest of the old samurai allegories, and a devastating indictment.

 We live in an age of avarice, cowardice, and shirking of responsibility by our world “leaders.”
-They want us to carry their fat asses in a litter, while they toss us a few coins.
-If that.
-What are they in reality?
-Weasels, shirkers, gluttons, and vermin.
+They pay lip service to the idea that a leader should lead from the front, and should set the example, but the reality for them is quite different.
 They do not lead by example.
 They do not inspire respect by virtue of their courage, justice, or self-sacrifice.
 They want all the privileges of office, with none of the sacred responsibilities that come with the office.
 If more of these so-called “leaders” were interested in the responsibilities that come with the privileges of office, our societies would not be in the condition they are now.